Alakapura

 Alakapura is a village in the southern state of Karnataka, India.
 It is located in the Gauribidanur taluk of Chikkaballapura district in Karnataka.
-It is situated 8 km away from sub-district headquarter Gauribidanur and 36 km away from district headquarter Chikkaballapura.
+It is situated 8 km away from the sub-district headquarter of Gauribidanur and 36 km away from district headquarter, Chikkaballapura.

 Demographics

-According to Census 2011 information the location code or village code of Alakapura village is 623348.
+According to Census 2011, the location code or village code of Alakapura village is 623348.
 Alakapura village is also a gram panchayat.
-Villages comes under Alakapura gram Panchayat are Rayarekalahalli, Pothenahalli, Nandiganahalli, Hanumenahalli, Doddahanumenahalli, Chikkahanumenahalli and Alakapura.
+Villages that come under Alakapura gram Panchayat are Rayarekalahalli, Pothenahalli, Nandiganahalli, Hanumenahalli, Doddahanumenahalli, Chikkahanumenahalli and Alakapura.

-The total geographical area of village is 625.59 hectares.
+The total geographical area of the village is 625.59 hectares.
 Alakapura has a total population of 3,208 peoples with 1,653 males and 1,555 females.
 There are about 734 houses in Alakapura village.
 Gauribidanur is nearest town to Alakapura which is approximately 8 km away.

 Economy

-People belonging to the Alakapura village grow very much maize, millet silk, etc. The major occupations of the residents of Alakapura are dairy farming.
+People belonging to the Alakapura village grow maize, millet, silk, etc. The major occupations of the residents of Alakapura are dairy farming.
 The dairy cooperative is the largest individual milk supplying cooperative in the state.